Machine Maintenance History Card

 There are several ways to create a machine maintenance history card.
 You can create a physical card, use a spreadsheet, or use a computerized maintenance management system (CMMS).

-If you are creating a physical card, you can use a simple index card or a pre-printed form.
+If you are creating a physical machine history card, you can use a simple index card or a pre-printed form.
 If you are using a spreadsheet, you can create a simple template that includes all of the necessary information.
-If you are using a CMMS, you can use the software to create and track your machine maintenance history cards.
+If you are using a CMMS, you can use the software to create and track your machine maintenance cards.

 Sample Maintenance History Card Format